 - Camper Cabins in Ridge Campground

 Four camper cabins (22-25) are located at the south end of Ridge Campground.
 Camper Cabin 23 provides a wheelchair accessible ramp to the porch and interior.
 There is a small refrigerator that is accessible.
 There are no restroom facilities inside the camper cabins.
 The other camper cabins are not accessible by wheelchair.

 Located at the end of Allison Point Road is a day-use area and boat launch.
 The mostly level and paved parking lot includes several car and boat trailer spaces including an accessible car/trailer space near the vault toilet serving this area.
 Picnic spots are turf and are not modified for accessible use

 Located in the Allison Hollow Day-Use Area is the beach, which has been made accessible with handicap parking spaces, paved pathways, picnicking, playground and restrooms.
 A paved pathway leads to the back edge of the sand beach.
 This area is mostly sunny with shade available in the picnic area.

 This area is located around the cove from the beach.
-Mostly level parking allows access to a railed, paved pathway with a slope of 5.4-5.9 percent.
+Mostly level parking allows access to a railed, paved pathway with a slope of 5.4% to 5.9%.
 The shelter accommodates 50 people.
 Water is available.
 No other modifications have been made.
 Picnic sites in this area have not been modified.

 The restroom is located above the lake's flood level.
-Handicap parking is available adjacent to a paved pathway, however, it has a cross-slope of 4.2 percent.
-Restrooms are accessible with the following barrier: a one-inch difference between slab and pathway.
+Handicap parking is available adjacent to a paved pathway; however, it has a cross-slope of 4.2%.
+Restrooms are accessible with the following barrier: a 1-inch difference between slab and pathway.